Are you one of the thousands of Americans with a lingering fungal infection?

 - Eat a low-sugar, low glycemic index diet: yeasts like candida love to eat sugar.
 Urinary tract infections, yeast infections, and conditions such as interstitial cystitis can be associated with candida growth, and be triggered by high sugar intake.

 - Probiotics (1).
-Probiotics are healthy bacteria that you can take as a supplement that are normally found in a healthy gastrointestinal tract as well as the lining of urinary tract.
+Probiotics are healthy bacteria that you can take as a supplement that are normally found in a healthy gastrointestinal tract as well as the lining of the urinary tract.
 They can help promote healthy digestion, immune activity, and a balance of bacteria that may help ward off opportunistic fungal infections.
 Saccharomyces boulardii is a probiotic yeast that can help balance unnatural yeast overgrowth.
+I like using SporeBoost IG and BifidoSpectrum Probiotic together to support upper and lower GI health without aggravating Candida.

 Anti-fungal Drugs vs. Alternative Medicine: